| CUPERTINO, Calif.—August 8, 2016 — Zeidman Consulting, a leading provider

 Microsoft did not copy CP/M code from Digital Research to create MS-DOS," said

+Zeidman.
+"This question has finally been laid to rest."
 However, Zeidman did confirm that the CP/M system calls were

 copied.
 System calls are used by a computer application program to request a service from the operating system,